Motivation: The Vision of God:

 Nik Ripken Ministries – Their mission statement is “to expand the Kingdom of God by sharing truths and practices learned from believers in persecution.”
 They tell about the power of His resurrection life, about what Christian persecution is, living in Christ, and how, in many cases, Christians are persecuted not for Christ, but for association with Western policies and sins.
 I like this post, particularly the paragraph about being “as free to share Christ in Saudi Arabia as we are in South Dakota… in North Korea as we are in North Carolina.”

-The Lord by Romano Guardini – Many of his insights about God and about life in the sight of God and in Christ are well-formed.
+The Lord by Romano Guardini – Some well-formed and glorious insights about God, living in the sight of God, and life in Christ.
 Most of all, my favorite chapter is “Jesus’ Death,” a beautiful, astounding, and reverent meditation on what Jesus’ dying means.

 If You Will Ask by Oswald Chambers – A booklet on prayer as communion with God, on intercession as founded on the redemption of Christ and as a sharing in God’s interests, and spiritual warfare as standing in Christ (much like Saint Patrick’s Breastplate).